meetsudarshan/WhatRightNow/README.md

 ## Description

-WhatRightNow website will provide you weather information and best resturant locations in 25 Miles radius.We implemented copncepts learned in First 6 weeks of bootcamp in our project by creating UI using CSS framework, use local storage to retrive recent searched results, third party API calls to get weather and restaurant data.
+WhatRightNow website will provide you weather information and best restaurant locations in 25 Miles radius.We implemented copncepts learned in First 6 weeks of bootcamp in our project by creating UI using CSS framework, use local storage to retrive recent searched results, third party API calls to get weather and restaurant data.

 [Click here to check our deployed project](https://meetsudarshan.github.io/WhatRightNow/)